- May 25, 2018

 “I can run the latest AAA games just fine and my system far exceeds the recommended settings, but Drizzlepath: Deja Vu turns my PC into a wind turbine.
 Turning the graphical settings down takes away from the appeal of this game, in which all there is to do is walk around and look at things.”

-“The game also suffers from being way too inconsistent with the graphics, to the point that having them all the way down is better because the consistency and overall less cluttered feel is much better on the eyes.”
+“The game also suffers from being way too inconsistent with the graphics to the point that having them all the way too low is better because the consistency and overall less clogged-up feel is much better on the eyes.”